n-elie/papercite/README.md

 in the _documentation_ that you can access through the plugin list (click on the documentation link).

+### Installing CSL styles
+The CSL styles don't come by default in this package, since the complete list is huge (more than 9000 entries).
+You'll have to use [composer](https://getcomposer.org/) to download them.
+Inside the package main directory issue the following command:
+`composer update`
+and composer will take care of the rest, downloading the CSL xml files into `vendor/citation-style-language/styles-distribution` .

 ## Frequently Asked Questions